AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

    ![](assets/s_ncs_user_email_del_send_proof.png)

 1. Start message analysis.
 See [Analyzing the delivery](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).
-1. Send the message.
+1. You can now send the delivery (see [Sending the delivery](../../delivery/using/steps-steps-sending-the-delivery.md)).

-   After being sent, the proof appears in the delivery list, it is automatically created and numbered.
+   Once the delivery is sent, the proof will appear in the delivery list, and is automatically created and numbered.
 It can be edited if you wish to access its content and properties.
-Refer to this [page](../../delivery/using/monitoring-a-delivery.md#delivery-dashboard).
+For more on this, refer to this [page](../../delivery/using/monitoring-a-delivery.md#delivery-dashboard).

    ![](assets/s_ncs_user_delivery_validation_cycle_03a.png)